May-Jun 2024 • Silver Icing

 A Shared System Teams Could Actually Use

 The result was the company’s first Design System, used across web, mobile, and internal tools.
+It standardized core interactions and visual foundations while remaining flexible enough for real product needs.

-• Brand Foundations: colour, typography
+• Brand Foundations

 The system became a shared language for designers, developers, and stakeholders, helping teams move faster and stay consistent.